bane-stealthium/gpubreach/README.md

 │
 ├── 📂 /include: contains the core code to launch GPUHammer and utils for GPUBreach massaging │   └── 📄 rh_*: Directly ported from GPUHammer to launch Rowhammer with minimal amount of code.
-│   └── 📄 sc_util.cu/h: CUDA Kernels and utility C++ functions for massaging.
+│   └── 📄 gpubreach_util.cu/h: CUDA Kernels and utility C++ functions for massaging.

 ├── 📄 CMakeList.txt
-├── 📄 sc_main.cu: main function to run different steps of GPUBreach.
+├── 📄 gpubreach_main.cu: main function to run different steps of GPUBreach.
-├── 📄 sc_allocallmem.*: Step 1 of GPUBreach, using UVM timing side-channel to get system memory limit.
+├── 📄 s1_allocallmem.*: Step 1 of GPUBreach, using UVM timing side-channel to get system memory limit.
 |
-├── 📄 sc_firstRegion.*: Step 2 of GPUBreach, using UVM timing side-channel and 4KB page tables to massage PT regions to flippy locations.
+├── 📄 s2_firstRegion.*: Step 2 of GPUBreach, using UVM timing side-channel and 4KB page tables to massage PT regions to flippy locations.
 |
-├── 📄 sc_firstRegion_hammer.*: Step 3 of GPUBreach, fill new PT region with PTEs and perform GPUHammer.
+├── 📄 s3_firstRegion_hammer.*: Step 3 of GPUBreach, fill new PT region with PTEs and perform GPUHammer.
 Repeated multiple times on random PTEs if corruption not observed.
 |
-└── 📄 sc_secondRegion.*: Step 4 of GPUBreach, same as sc_firstRegion.
+└── 📄 s4_secondRegion.*: Step 4 of GPUBreach, same as sc_firstRegion.
 ```

 ## Basic Steps to Run & Perform GPUBreach Steps